BeardedWrench/Lumi/README.md

 ## LÖVR Compatibility

-Lumi UI is designed for modern LÖVR builds and uses current APIs:
+LÜMI UI is designed for modern LÖVR builds and uses current APIs:

 - `pass:setProjection()` and `pass:setViewPose()` for orthographic rendering
 - `pass:setFont()` and `pass:text()` for text rendering with proper alignment